nbonfils/JSD-website/talks/index.md

 <iframe align="left" width="400" height="250" src="https://www.youtube.com/embed/emIIKWG12YM?si=41sENv4k2fHWvoqd" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div align="right">
 Policy decisions relevant to the environment rely on tools like dashboards to provide information and data visualizations that enable decision-makers to make tradeoffs.
-This paper sheds light on a key cognitive aspect that impacts how decision-makers interpret data.
 Because all outcomes from policies relevant to climate change occur at a distance, decision-makers experience so-called 'psychological distance' to environmental decisions in terms of space, time, social identity, and hypotheticality.
 Since policy decisions to achieve a safe